NFL considers plan to reward teams that develop minority head coaches, general managers

 League leaders said in May that they would reconsider the proposal and perhaps modify it.
 That is what has happened, with the focus now on rewarding the team that develops the minority candidate.

-Under the new resolution, a copy of which was obtained by The Washington Post, a team that loses a minority candidate hired elsewhere as a head coach or GM would receive third-round compensatory picks in the following two NFL drafts.
+Under the new resolution, a copy of which was obtained by The Washington Post, a team that loses a minority candidate hired elsewhere as a head coach or GM would receive third-round compensatory picks in the following two drafts.
 If a team loses minority candidates hired as both a head coach and GM (even if that’s by two different teams), it would receive third-round compensatory selections in the next three drafts.

 A team would be eligible to receive those draft choices if the minority employee was with the team for at least two years, with no break in employment, and if the candidate was not already the head coach or general manager.

-The owners of the 32 NFL teams are to consider the resolution during a remote meeting Tuesday.
+The owners of the 32 teams are to consider the resolution during a remote meeting Tuesday.

-The resolution says that teams “believe that policies designed to promote equal employment opportunity and a diverse and inclusive workforce advance significant league interests.”
-It also says that teams “believe that it is appropriate to take additional steps to enhance opportunities for employment and advancement of minorities and women in key positions, including leadership roles in coaching, personnel, and football operations.”
+The resolution says teams “believe that policies designed to promote equal employment opportunity and a diverse and inclusive workforce advance significant league interests.”
+It also says teams “believe that it is appropriate to take additional steps to enhance opportunities for employment and advancement of minorities and women in key positions, including leadership roles in coaching, personnel, and football operations.”

 The proposal, first reported by Peter King of “Football Morning in America,” must be ratified by the owners to be implemented.